Write the Subject and Preview Text

 ### Missing Subject Line

-A content checker found no subject line.
-A missing or placeholder subject makes the email unclear in the inbox.
+An email content checker found no subject line.
+A missing or placeholder subject makes the email hard to understand in the inbox.

-1. Write the main reason to open in one short sentence.
+1. Write the main reason to open the email in one short sentence.

-2. Avoid vague labels such as `Update` unless the preview explains the value.
+2. Avoid vague labels such as `Update` unless the preview text explains why the email is useful.

-4. Send a test email and check how the subject appears on mobile.
+4. Send a test email and check that the full subject is clear on mobile.

 ### Long Subject Line

-A content checker found a subject that may be clipped in mobile inboxes or bury the main point.
+An email content checker found a subject that may be clipped in mobile inboxes or may hide the main point.

-2. Put the most important words near the beginning.
+2. Put the most important words near the beginning of the subject.

 3. Remove filler words and repeated context.

-4. Send a mobile test and confirm the main promise is visible.
+4. Send a mobile test and confirm that the main promise is visible in the inbox.

 ### Overly Loud Subject

-A content checker found repeated punctuation or long all-caps text that can make a legitimate campaign look pushy.
+An email content checker found repeated punctuation or long all-caps text.
+These patterns can make a legitimate campaign look pushy.

 1. Rewrite the subject in normal sentence casing.

-2. Use one clear promise instead of shouting urgency.
+2. Use one clear promise instead of urgent-sounding wording.

 3. Keep punctuation simple.